Enjoy (2022 film)

+Plot

+A group of young people are trying to use social media to achieve their goals.
+However, they encounter various challenges along the way.
+Will they be able to succeed in their endeavours?

 Cast

 Reception

 The film was released on 23 December 2022 across Tamil Nadu.
-A critic from the Filmibeat entertainment portal noted the film was a good watch, rating it 3.5 out of 5 stars.
 A reviewer from the Thinaboomi newspaper gave the film a mixed review, though cited that "it may be an interesting watch for youngsters.
 A critic from ChennaiVision wrote that Perumal Kasi "has conveyed an important message at the climax.
 The director has designed the characters in such a way that they convey the message effectively".
 Critic Malini Mannath noted it was "a promising debut from a first time maker, ‘Enjoy’ offers much more than what one would have expected from a film by a debutant maker and his cast of freshers."